thiseldo/cryptoauth-arduino/README.md

 ATECC108x and ATECC508A).

 This version is a fork of the original Cryptotronix cryptoauth-arduino library with the following changes:

-1. Replace Atmel code with updated code that supports the ATECC508 chips
+* Replace Atmel code with updated code that supports the ATECC508 chips
-2. Update API to implement additional functionality to retrieve chip info, lock individual slots, add key selection to sign and verify functions.
+* Update API to implement additional functionality to retrieve chip info, lock individual slots, add key selection to sign and verify functions.
-3. Provide a comprehensive example/demo sketch covering personalization, public and private key generation, SHA256 hash generation, message signing and verification functions.
+* Provide a comprehensive example/demo sketch covering personalization, public and private key generation, SHA256 hash generation, message signing and verification functions.

-Original Readme below:
+Original Readme warning below:

 ***WARNING***